SumoLogic/sumologic-opentelemetry-python/README.md

 An all-in-one package for python projects used to enable OpenTelemetry auto-instrumentation.

-It contains all supported detectors, propagators and auto-instrumentation plugins.
+It contains all supported propagators and auto-instrumentation plugins.

 ## Instalation